MatteoGioia/neuron/zettelkasten/University/Advanced Machine Learning/AML VII - Graph Neural Networks.md

 12. <details markdown=1><summary markdown="span"> What is a good way of choosing the right number of layers then? </summary>

     \
+    One good "rule of thumb" is: ==analyse the needed receptive field (e.g. diameter of the graph), then set number of layers to that number + a small increment (e.g. 2/3).

 </details>